 Live chat software, very simply, is a necessary tool for businesses looking to increase response times to customers, the speed at which customers can acquire a solution to whatever issue they may have, and the ability to push customers through the pipeline faster when opportunities present themselves.
 Instead of speaking to a bot, customers can speak to a real agent in real-time, which opens up the possibility of receiving a more personalized experience.

 Businesses who offer personalized experiences tend to see positive feedback in regards to the customer experience.
-Regardless of how long your company has been in business for, live chat software is worth the investment.
+Regardless of how long your company has been in business, live chat software is worth the investment.
 This beginner’s guide to live chat software will break down the features, benefits, and pricing plans of some of the top live chat software providers.

 What is Live Chat Software?

 So let’s get started with what exactly live chat software is.
-As we said, it’s a tool that helps businesses and customers interact with each other more efficiently with quicker response times, but what does that actually mean?
+As we said, it’s a tool that helps businesses and customers interact with each other more efficiently with quicker response times, but what does that mean?

 When you visit a website, you’ll notice — typically in the bottom right corner — a little man or woman’s face with an indicator that you’ve received a message.
 The window itself might just pop up automatically and ask if you need help making a purchase.
 For example, it should look something like this: